hathitrust/github_actions/tag-release/Readme.md

 # Docker Tag and Release
 ---
 #### Purpose
 This GitHub Action applies a new tag (such as a release version) to an existing Docker image and also updates the latest tag.
-It is useful in release workflows where you want to reference a specific image by a version tag or latest after confirming the image exists in the registry.

 ---
 #### Parameters